Goodwin Field – Cal State Fullerton Titans

 What may go unnoticed is the price of the basic concessions compared to a previous visit actually decreased.
 It may not mean much to some, but when the cost of stadium food is always on the rise, it’s always good to know when venues, especially one of CSUF’s notoriety, looks after their fans by doing their best to make the stadium dining experience one that won’t put too much of a hole in their pockets.

-Along the first base dugout is the Pierre Nicolas Wall of Champions that pays tributes to Fullerton's 4 National Championship teams as well as their past Golden Spikes Award winners.
+Along the first base dugout is the Pierre Nicolas Wall of Champions that pays tributes to Fullerton’s four National Championship teams as well as their past Golden Spikes Award winners.
 Also along the first base concourse you also get a full glimpse of the Anderson Family Field, home to the lady softball sluggers.
 No matter where you are in the yard, you feel a strong baseball vibe all the way to the accolades that adorn the walls of the concourses as well as the outfield fences.

 The neighborhood around the Cal State Fullerton campus offers a decent amount of off-campus dining, including your standard chains Five Guys Burgers and Panera Bread.

-Pepe's Mexican is a favorite among students for it's huge portions and reasonable prices.
+Pepe’s Mexican is a favorite among students for its huge portions and reasonable prices.

 Oggi’s, a brewhouse that not only specializes in pizza but has a full dining area with multiple screens to view other sporting action, has several chains in Orange and San Diego counties, including Fullerton.

 If you have time to kill before a game, the Fullerton Arboretum, located on campus behind the right field fence, provides a nice nature like setting with trees and plants from around the world inside a 25 acre botanical garden.